 Our HSEQ policies place employee well-being at the forefront, supporting a range of physical as well as mental health provisions.

-Improving access to quality education is a core focus of our global ESG efforts and underpins our skilled workforce globally.
+Improving access to quality education is a central focus of our global ESG efforts and underpins our skilled workforce globally.

 Working with local partners, we invest in better education at all levels, from primary to tertiary learning.
 Within Proman, we offer cross-disciplinary training schemes and scholarships to support local talent development, and provide ongoing vocational and other workplace training programmes for all employees.